simonmichael/hledger/doc/PULLREQUESTS.md

 6. You must not use OpenAI's models (GPT series, o-series, etc).

 7. Otherwise, you can use AI assistance.
-   You must disclose the provider, model(s), and a rough estimate of output tokens used.
+For any non-trivial use, you must disclose the provider, model(s), and a rough estimate of output tokens used.
    Eg, in your main commit: "AI usage: Claude Opus 4.8, ~50k output tokens."

 8. Review your work before submitting it.